hippo2311/TikTokTechJam2026/README.md

 Reelistic is an end-to-end system for detecting AI-generated images after the kinds of transformations that happen on real platforms: JPEG recompression, blur, resizing, noise, color adjustment, and cropping.
 It combines a browser extension, a cloud-hosted inference API, a human-review dashboard, and a multi-scale DINOv3 forensic classifier.

-> **Submission status:** the application, DINOv3 inference path, cloud deployment, human-in-the-loop review flow, and ONNX export are implemented.
-Final training, validation, test, and robustness results will be inserted into the empty tables in [Results](#results).

 ## What the app does

 The browser extension lets a user drag over an image on a web page.
 It captures the visible tab, crops the selected region, validates the capture, and sends the image to the backend.
 The backend returns `ai-generated` or `human-made` with a confidence score.